GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 ### Bundle the Icons You're Using

-The preferred way to use icons in applications is to copy them into the application and to bundle them via `GResource`.
+The preferred way to use icons in applications is to copy them into the application and to bundle them via [struct@Gio.Resource].
 Referencing system icons won't work in Libadwaita other than for icons GTK itself ships, so make sure to bundle the icons.